Ozoniuss/Chess/README.md

 # Chess
-This is a simple chess app on written in Python.
+This is a simple chess app written in Python.